The Red Planet

-The Red Planet is the 22nd studio album by English keyboardist Rick Wakeman, released on 19 June 2020 and featuring an alternative line-up of his backing band, The English Rock Ensemble.
+The Red Planet is a studio album by English keyboardist Rick Wakeman, released on 19 June 2020 and featuring an alternative line-up of his backing band, The English Rock Ensemble.
 It was originally scheduled for release on 3 April 2020 through R&D Media, but was delayed until June 2020.
 It received a digital release online on 19 June, with a physical release following on 27 June.

 Background

 The album was announced in the January 2020 edition of Wakeman's monthly blog that is posted on his website, the Rick Wakeman Communication Centre.
 He revealed that it will take form as an instrumental progressive rock album that is "keyboard heavy" in a similar style to his 1973 debut, The Six Wives of Henry VIII.
 Wakeman posted a series of updates on his Twitter page in the week after the announcement, including the notice that recording started on 13 January in what turned out to be productive and inspirational sessions in the studio.
 By 11 February, Wakeman had posted an update that the basic tracks had been completed.
 The album was announced which revealed its title, artwork, and release date at the same time.
 It was released through R&D Media, a new business venture founded by Rob Ayling and rock music journalist and producer Doug Harr.

 The Red Planet is Wakeman's first progressive rock album with his English Rock Ensemble since Out There (2003), another rock album of his with connections to space, the others being No Earthly Connection (1976) and 2000 A.D.
 Into the Future (1993).
 Wakeman said the album is different to his previous ones with a band, not only that it is instrumental but the diverse styles of music on it.
 He pointed out that the album is also dedicated to one planet, Mars.
 It features two longtime members of his backing band, The English Rock Ensemble: bassist Lee Pomeroy and guitarist Dave Colquhoun, with drummer Ash Soan.
 It was produced by himself and his longtime producer and technician, Erik Jordan, who also mixed the album.
 In early March 2020, Wakeman reported that recording had been completed and that Jordan was completing the mixes.

 Prior to release, "Tharsus Tholus", the album's second track, was named "Tharsus Folus".